iumehara/flashy/README.md

-# Educational Social Tool
+# Flashy: A Humble Social Education Tool

-This is a sample gadget, that utilizes versal-gadget-api to ask learner a question.
+This will be a flashcard app with a social element.

 As an author, you can edit question prompt.
 As a learner, you can answer the question.